Innovation Scholars

 Research Cohorts

-Students will be exposed to state-of-the-art manufacturing topics including Industrial Internet of Things (IIoT), cyber security, data analytics, factory automation/robotics, and environmentally benign manufacturing as well as discrete processes such as 3D printing, machining, forming, electronics fabrication, molecular self-assembly, and casting.
-For a final project, students will work in teams to innovate and fabricate a final product of their own design using multiple coordinated manufacturing processes, integrated electronics, Computer-Aided Design, Computer-Integrated manufacturing, and metrology.
-The interplay of academic disciplines in modern manufacturing requires an interdisciplinary group of scientists and engineers.
+The John Olson Advanced Manufacturing Center recognizes that modern manufacturing requires an interdisciplinary group of scientists and engineers.
+In this cohort, you will be exposed to state-of-the-art manufacturing techniques including Industrial Internet of Things, cyber security, data analytics, factory automation/robotics, and environmentally benign manufacturing.
+You will also learn discrete processes such as 3D printing, machining, forming, electronics fabrication, molecular self-assembly, and casting.
+You will then work on a team with other cohort members to innovate and fabricate a final product of your own design using multiple coordinated manufacturing processes, integrated electronics, Computer-Aided Design, Computer-Integrated manufacturing, and metrology.

-State-of-the-art instrumentation methodologies that include optical, acoustical, andresistive techniques will be employed in the measurement of a wide range of water systems.
-Alongside faculty from across the College of Engineering and Physical Sciences, students will design and build new measurement systems that will be deployed in both natural and laboratory systems including the open ocean, estuaries, rivers, wetlands, wave tanks, and open channel flumes.
-For a final research project, student teams will work with faculty mentors from Earth Sciences, Chemistry, or Civil, Environmental, or Ocean Engineering to collect new measurements within one of these water systems.
+The Jere A. Chase Ocean Engineering Laboratory features state-of-the-art instrumentation and testing facilities for underwater sensing and ocean engineering.
+In this cohort, you will learn methodologies that include optical, acoustical, and resistive techniques to probe a wide range of phenomena in water systems.
+You will learn how to design and build new measurement systems that can be deployed in both natural and laboratory systems including the open ocean, estuaries, rivers, wetlands, wave tanks, and open channel flumes.
+You will then work on a team alongside research mentors to collect new measurements relevant to these water systems.

 The John Olson Advanced Manufacturing Center immerses students in manufacturing technologies and provides them with hands-on experience, skills and knowledge for success in future manufacturing projects.